Terra Cotta

 Doma – an adobe abode popular in Gypsum, built tightly together.
 Think beehive built by a colony of very drunk bees.

 Poky – A card game played with a deck of Jokers.
-The one left holding all the cards and trousers wins.
+Last one holding all the cards and trousers wins.

 Makarels – long distance crossbows used by the Gypsum army.

-Oud – perfume made from the anxiety of Lignum Vitae trees.
+Oud – fine perfume made from the anxiety of Lignum Vitae trees.

 Frankenbeans – Burnt offerings.